muaompc/muaompc/doc/tutor.basic.rst

 where  ``<>`` is a general place holder.

 Now you can use the interface which is encapsulated in a package called ``mpc``  which represents the MPC controller.
-In general, the Python package's name is the same as the ``<prefix>`` used during code generation.
+The Python package's name is the same as the ``<prefix>`` used during code generation.

 While in the folder ``mpc_myprb``, fire up your Python interpreter, and type::